-They are justified by the resorts because of their need to mobilize special location, staff and products for the event.
+They are justified by the resorts because of their need to mobilize special locations, staff, and products for the event.

 5. Hire a Travel Pro

-Taking care of the reservations for all you guests is time consuming and can be a lot of hard work.
+Taking care of the reservations for all your guests is time-consuming and can be a lot of hard work.

 What if I told you that you can get help for free? ( I know I said there is no such thing as a free lunch…but this one is free to you, the resort pays for it!)